 As a percussionist, you can also play on the Bengal Marching Band drum line, in the wind ensemble or concert/symphonic bands, drums in the jazz and pep bands, and potentially even the ISU Civic Symphony Orchestra.

-To find out about general information regarding requirements for private percussion study, click HERE for the percussion studio syllabus, audition suggestions, and other pertinent information.
+To find out about general information regarding requirements for private percussion study, as well as the above, use the TABS below to navigate.

-Our Percussion Ensemble and Steel Band meets on Tuesdays and Thursdays in both the Fall and Spring semesters.
-A student may elect to participate in one or the other, though most majors play in both.
+Our Percussion Ensemble meets on Tuesdays and Thursdays in both the Fall and Spring semesters.

 Percussion Ensemble Syllabus